chemag/audiolat/README.md

 [3 rows x 6 columns]
 ```

-The script will look first for occurrences of the end signal first (the injectedchirp).
-For each positive find, it will look backwards for something that may be a hit.
+The script looks first for occurrences of the end signal (the injected chirp).
+For each positive find, it will look backwards for something that may be a hit (backwards includes the range between 1 second and 5 ms before the end signal).

+In this case, it found 3 occurrences of a begin signal slightly before the end one.
+Note there is a false positive in the second row (delay 0.03).

-The script generates a csv file with a "delay" column:
+The analyzer also produces a csv file with the results (see "delay" column):

 ```
 $ cat audiolat_chirp2_48k_300ms.raw.wav.peaks_match.csvtime,delay,file,local max level,file max level,rms